netket/netket/docs/docs/varstate.rst

 Notice that if you call multiple times :code:`expect`, the same set of samples will be used, and you will get the same result.
-To force sampling to happen again, you can call :py:meth:`~netket.variational.MCState.sample`.
+To force sampling to happen again, you can call :py:meth:`~netket.vqs.MCState.sample`.

 .. code:: python